Gamergate (ant): Social structure variation and ecology

 There is much variation in the social structure of ant colonies with gamergates.
 Some species such as Harpegnathos saltator, Pseudoneoponera tridentata, Gnamptogenys menadensis, and Rhytidoponera confusa have a winged alate queen caste as well as gamergates.
 Queenless species with only gamergates and workers may have a monogynous structure with a single gamergate or they may have a polygynous structure with multiple gamergates.
 Examples of monogynous queenless species include Pachycondyla krugeri, P. sublaevis, Diacamma australe, D. rugosum, Dinoponera quadriceps, Platythyrea lamellosa, and Streblognathus aethiopicus.
 Examples of polygynous queenless species include Ophthalmopone berthoudi, O. hottentota, and all known queenless species of Rhytidoponera.
 In the queenless Ophthalmopone berthoudi, foreign males visit underground nests to mate with young workers.

 Ecologically, gamergate species from different tribes and genera often tend to share certain characteristics.
 Many gamergate species are solitary generalist foragers living in arid environments.
 Similar to species with ergatoid queens, the evolution of gamergate reproduction is hypothesized to be associated with a shift to colonial fission.
 Myrmecologists Christian Peeters and Fuminori Ito have also suggested that "the evolution of gamergate reproduction appears strongly associated with the adaptive benefits of secondary polygyny (e.g. increased colony lifespan and resource inheritance), and it is the preferred option in species having workers able to store sperm."

 Classification dispute

-The utility of "gamergate" as a morphological designation is not without critics.
+The utility of gamergate as a morphological designation is not without critics.
 Within the field of myrmecology it is a matter of dispute whether caste should be defined primarily by reproductive role or by physical morphology.
-Notably, Alfred Buschinger has argued that the term "worker" should be applied only to those ants who make up the non-reproductive caste and "queen" should be applied only to reproductively viable female ants regardless of their physical appearance.
+Notably, Alfred Buschinger has argued that the term worker should be applied only to those ants who make up the non-reproductive caste and queen should be applied only to reproductively viable female ants regardless of their physical appearance.
 Hölldobler and Wilson suggest that the two positions can be semantically resolved and that the most fruitful approach would be to keep classification "somewhat loose, incorporating either anatomy or roles in a manner that maximizes convenience, precision, and clarity of expression."

 Genera with gamergates

-This list may be incomplete and may require expansion:
+The existence of gamergates is symplesiomorphic, or ancestral, in ants.
+They are known to be present in the following genera: